 11am, but flexible, subject to availability.
 Earliest check-in, 2pm, but also flexible if your tent’s ready.

-Rates usually include all meals and drinks, return transfers from the Olare Orok or Mara North Airstrips and daily game drives.
+Rates usually include all meals and drinks (including wine and champagne), return transfers from the Olare Orok Airstrips and twice daily game drives.

 Head to one of the local villages to experience daily life in the Maasai Mara – guests can assist with morning milkings, or herding the cattle, goats and sheep home at dusk.